Jumpscale/8/specs/how_to_write_jumpscale.md

  - __Constants__ are usually defined on a module level and written in all capital letters with underscores separating words.
  - __Variables__ should be lowercase, with words separated by underscores.

+## Docs:
+  - __Docstrings__ should be defined on all methods and functions, unless immediately intuitive from name.
+  - __Docs__ defined under `/docs/` of each repo.

 ## Extending Prefab:
  TODO: define how a prefab module should look like.

 ## AYS:
-  See [here](https://github.com/Jumpscale/ays9/blob/master/docs/walkthroughs/Create_actor_template.md) how to create your own AYS templates
+  - See [here](https://github.com/Jumpscale/ays9/blob/master/docs/walkthroughs/Create_actor_template.md) how to create an AYS templates
+  - add README.md next to it describing all its config params and an example blueprint.